 redcross

 Clearly, the risks are far less than suggested by the Watchtower Society.
-You can view the Blood brochure online at the Watchtower Society website and see that even now in 2014 they continue to publish the risk rate of 1 death per 13,000 bottles.
-This despite the fact that the actual risk of death is less than 1 per 2,000,000.
+You can view the Blood brochure online at the Watchtower Society website and see that even now they continue to publish the risk rate of 1 death per 13,000 bottles.
+This even though the actual risk of death is less than 1 per 2,000,000.
 1

 657395_67624512

-You have a greater chance of dying from a lightening strike than a blood transfusion.
+You have a greater chance of dying from a lightning strike than a blood transfusion.

 If you are evaluating the risk of using a blood product, here is what you should know: